VDA5050/VDA5050/VDA5050_EN.md

 If a request is answered with 'GRANTED', the mobile robot is allowed to perform the requested operation in accordance with the semantics of the request type.
 If a leaseExpiry is present, the permission shall only be considered valid until this time.
 Master control can extend a lease by sending an updated response with the same requestId and a new leaseExpiry.

-If a request is answered with 'REVOKED', or if the leaseExpiry is reached, the mobile robot shall update the requestStatus accordingly ('REVOKED' or 'EXPIRED') and shall not initiate or continue the corresponding operation, unless the specific application layer defines a safe exception.
-The detailed behavior in these cases (e.g. stop, continue, evacuate) is defined by the respective application context (such as zones) and shall be specified in the corresponding chapter.
+If a request is answered with 'REVOKED', or if the leaseExpiry is reached, the mobile robot shall update the requestStatus accordingly ('REVOKED' or 'EXPIRED') and shall act according to the releaseLossBehavior.

 If no response is received within the time frame required by the application, the mobile robot shall behave as if the request had not been granted and shall not perform the operation that requires explicit permission.
 The handling of timeouts and retries shall be defined during integration.